Salary support for businesses: the Coronavirus Job Retention Scheme

-The cash required by X Ltd to furlough based on maintaining the existing salary is £435 per month.
-It is a matter for employment law whether the employer is required to pay this top up.
-Discussions with employees may have agreed that the employee has agreed to a different arrangement during their furlough.
+The net amount of cash required by X Ltd to furlough Mr A based on maintaining the existing salary is £2,000 + £177 - £1,722 = £455 per month.
+It is a matter for employment law whether the employer is actually required to pay this top up.
+Employees and employers can agree to a different arrangement during the furlough.

 Employees already made redundant